gokcehan/lf/doc.md

 Tag a file with `*` or a single width character given in the argument if the file is untagged, otherwise remove the tag.

+## echo

+Print the given arguments to the message line at the bottom.

+## echomsg

+Print the given arguments to the message line at the bottom and also to the log file.

+## echoerr

+Print given arguments to the message line at the bottom as `errorfmt` and also to the log file.

+## cd

+Change the working directory to the given argument.

+## select

+Change the current file selection to the given argument.

+## source

+Read the configuration file given in the argument.

+## push

+Simulate key pushes given in the argument.

 ## addcustominfo

 Update the `custom` info field of the given file with the given string.
 The info string may contain ANSI escape codes to further customize its appearance.
 If no info is provided, clear the file's info instead.

+## calcdirsize

+Calculate the total size for each of the selected directories.
+Option `info` should include `size` and option `dircounts` should be disabled to show this size.
+If the total size of a directory is not calculated, it will be shown as `-`.

+## clearmaps

+Remove all keybindings associated with the `map`, `nmap` and `vmap` command.
+This command can be used in the config file to remove the default keybindings.
+For safety purposes, `:` is left mapped to the `read` command, and `cmap` keybindings are retained so that it is still possible to exit `lf` using `:quit`.

 ## tty-write